mrbrightsides/smarttourismchain/ROADMAP.md

-# 🛣️ SmartWisataChain Roadmap
+# 🛣️ SmartTourismChain Roadmap

-This document outlines the planned and proposed features for future versions of SmartWisataChain.
+This document outlines the planned and proposed features for future versions of SmartTourismChain.
 We welcome contributions, suggestions, and collaboration to bring these ideas to life.

 ## ✅ Completed